-The Salt Wash sandstone member ordinarily crops out above the slope-forming Summerville formation as a series of thick, resistant ledges and benches.
-Sandstone predominates and ranges from nearly white to gray, light-buff, and rusty red.
+The Salt Wash sandstone member ordinarily crops out above the slope-forming Summerville formation as a series of thick, resistant ledges and broad benches.
+Sandstone predominates and ranges in color from nearly white to gray, light buff, and rusty red.
 Interbedded with the sandstone are red shale and mudstone and locally a few thin lenses of dense gray limestone.
 Sandstone commonly occurs as strata traceable as ledges for considerable distances along the outcrop, but within each stratum individual beds are lenticular and discontinuous; beds wedge out laterally, and other beds occupying essentially the same stratigraphic position wedge in.
 Thus, any relatively continuous sandstone stratum ordinarily consists of numerous interfingering lenses, with superposed lenses in many places filling channels carved in underlying beds.
 Lenses are separated in places by mudstone and contain mudstone seams.
-Most of the sandstone is fineto medium-fine-grained, cross-bedded, and massive; single beds or lenses may attain a maximum thickness of 120 feet.
-Ripple marks, current lineations, rill marks, and cut-and-fill structures indicate the Salt Wash was deposited under fluviatile conditions.
+Most of the sandstone is fine- to medium-fine-grained, cross-bedded, and massive; single beds or lenses may attain a maximum thickness of 120 feet.
+Features indicative of fluviatile origin such as ripple marks, current lineations, rill marks, and cut-and-fill structures are abundant.